gregallensworth/L.TileLayer.Cordova/README.md

 Most options are passed through to L.TileLayer and will be supported as is typical.
 This would include maxZoom, attributions, TMS, the {x}{y}{z}{s} markups in the IURL template, and so on.
 In addition, these config options are supported:
 * *folder* -- REQUIRED.
 A folder path under which tiles are stored.
-The name of your app may be good, e.g. "My Trail App"
+The name of your app may be good, e.g. "My Trail App" See the _Cache Folders and TileLayer Names_ section for more information.
 * *name* -- REQUIRED.
 A unique name for this TileLayer, for naming the tiles and then fetching them later.
-Keep it brief, e.g. "terrain"
+Keep it brief, e.g. "terrain" See the _Cache Folders and TileLayer Names_ section for more information.
 * *debug* -- If true (defaults to false), extra console.log() calls are made to show progress and debugging.

+#Cache Folders and TileLayer Names
+GDA

 #Methods - Toggling State
 *goOffline()*